 Below is a summary of what the weather could be like month by month for the whole year.

 The coldest month of the year is January.
 Despite its cool and wet climate, the city has a milder climate than other northern European cities.
 Depending on the weather, it will range from 2°C to 7°C (35.6°F to 44.6°F) outside, so you should ensure you are adequately wrapped up.

 February's weather in London is cold and wet.
-During your visit, you should wear warm clothing, especially if you intend walking around the city.
+During your visit, you should wear warm clothing, especially if you intend to walk around the city.
 As a result of the clearer skies and the lower rainfall than in January, the temperatures are usually cooler than in January.
 The days are still short, but they are getting longer as the month goes on.

 The weather in March in London gradually improves with milder temperatures, clearer days and averaging five hours of sunshine every day.
 Visitors are more likely to arrive during this month due to the cool temperatures and beautiful days.
 It is usually quite cloudy during this month, despite it being one of the driest.

 The London weather in April gets warmer, but it still gets chilly late at night and early in the morning.
 There is a two-hour increase in daylight hours this month.
-There is more rain during this time than in March, but there is also the sunshine coupled with a slight chill in the air.
+There is more rain during this time than in March, but there is also sunshine coupled with a slight chill in the air.
 Spring is an enjoyable time to be here when it is in full bloom.

 May is characterised by a pleasant amount of warmth and longer days, making it a very pleasant month to visit.
 When the humidity is low in May, it can make it seem like the most pleasant time of the year, especially when it is sunny.